surniaulula/wpsso/readme.txt

 **Makes sure your content looks great on all sites - no matter how it's crawled, shared, re-shared, posted, or embedded!**

-WPSSO Core makes sure ALL social crawlers, search crawlers, web browser extensions, mail and messaging apps (Facebook Messenger, iMessage, Skype, WhatsApp, etc.), always get *optimized* and *accurate* information about your webpage content.
+WPSSO Core makes sure ALL social crawlers, search crawlers, web browser extensions, mail and messaging apps (Facebook Messenger, iMessage, Skype, WhatsApp, etc.), and embedd content, always get *accurate* and *complete* information about your webpage content.

 **Uses your *existing content* for meta tags and Schema markup:**